Robert Gascoyne-Cecil, 3rd Marquess of Salisbury: German naval issues

 In 1897 Admiral Alfred von Tirpitz became German Naval Secretary of State and began the transformation of the Imperial German Navy from a small, coastal defence force to a fleet meant to challenge British naval power.
-Tirpitz called for a Risikoflotte or "risk fleet" that would make it too risky for Britain to take on Germany as part of wider bid to alter the international balance of power decisively in Germany's favour.
+Tirpitz called for a Risikoflotte or "risk fleet" that would make it too risky for Britain to take on Germany as part of a wider bid to alter the international balance of power decisively in Germany's favour.
 At the same time German foreign minister Bernhard von Bülow called for Weltpolitik (world politics).
 It was the new policy of Germany to assert its claim to be a global power.
 Chancellor Otto von Bismarck's policy of Realpolitik (realistic politics) was abandoned as Germany was intent on challenging and upsetting international order.
 The long-run result was the inability of Britain and Germany to be friends or to form an alliance.

-Britain reacted to Germany's accelerated naval arms race by major innovations, especially those developed by Admiral Fisher.
+Britain reacted to Germany's accelerated naval arms race with major innovations, especially those developed by Admiral Fisher.
 The most important development was unveiled – after Salisbury's death – the entry of HMS Dreadnought into service in 1906, which rendered all the world's battleships obsolete and set back German plans.